- 01 Computer Running Slow from Startup

-That's it for how you can improve the windows 11 slow performance.
+That's it for how you can improve the Windows 11 slow performance.
+This guide is also suitable for Dell laptop running slow error.
 You can go ahead and try any of the methods listed above to enhance the performance and boot timing of your system.
 However, if you are hunting for a quick-fix and an effective method, try and use EaseUS Partition Master as a daily disk partition management tool for achieving the best user experience on Windows 11.

 Windows 11 Slow FAQs

 1. Why Is Windows 11 So Laggy?

 If you feel Windows 11 running slow or freezing, the reasons could come from low system storage or running too many programs at the same time.